alman25/Baby_Names/README.md

 EDA involved exploring the sales data to answer key questions, such as:

 - What are the overall most popular girl and boy names?
 How they have changed in popularity rankings over the years.
-- What are the 3 most popular girl names and 3 most popular boy names for each year?
-- What are the 3 most popular girl names and 3 most popular boy names within each region?
+- Find the 10 most popular androgynous names (names given to both females and males)
+- Find the length of the shortest and longest names and identify the most popular short names (those with the fewest characters) and long names (those with the most characters)

 ### Data Analysis
-- I provided a document to the answers and questions to my analysis.
+Objective 1: Track changes in name popularity Objective 2: Compare popularity across decades Objective 3: Compare popularity across regions Objective 4: Explore unique names

 ### Results

-### Recommendations
-From this database,
+Michael was the most popular boy name
+Jessica was the most popular girl name

+Michael was also the most popular androgynous name (names given to both females and males)

+Ty was the most popular name with the fewest characters and Franciscojavier was the most popular name with the most characters